openwfm/wrf-sfire-docs/docs/updates.md

 ### 2023/02/08

-* Taking math-alderaan-h02 down for a quick repair
+* Taking math-alderaan-h02 down for diagnostics/repair
+* math-alderaan-c[01-04] are back

 ### 2023/02/03